stacks-network/docs/docs/tutorials/hello-stacks.md

 Here we've just gone over a very simple and very brief example of a Stacks application.
 This was meant to give you a high level introduction to the Stacks ecosystem and how you might begin building Stacks dapps.

-There is obvisouly a lot more to learn, so here are a few good places to continue your learning.
+There is obviously a lot more to learn, so here are a few good places to continue your learning.

 ### Stacks Academy